thanos-gr/CS632/PROJECT/README.md

 Additionally, you can use the word2vec file I sent you form my Gmail account with a link to my Drive, since I was not able to upload it directly on the repository, or run the w2v.py to generate one with your specifications.

+Finally, you will have to untar the Health.csv file in order to run the scripts.

 Please reach out to me if you encouter any problems.

 Thank you for a wonderful semester!